-Furcadia is a massively multiplayer online social game.
-It's a virtual world where you can roleplay with others in an animated realm where, well, anything is possible.
-Players, called "furres" here, engage in both socializing and roleplaying.
+Furcadia is a massively multiplayer online social game centered around anthropomorphic animals, and specifically the furry culture.
+Players, called "furres", engage in both socializing and roleplaying.
 The public areas, called maps, are themed and specify whether they are intended for free-form roleplaying or chat-room-style interactions with players from all over the world (the standard language is English).
 Furcadia offers user-created content.
-Player-mode maps, called "dreams", cover a very wide range of themes and topics.
+Player-mode maps, called "dreams", cover a wide range of themes and topics, some of which are sexual.
 Maps have age- and content-focused ratings that define the expected behavior and the limits.

 - Feline (Cat)

 - Sciurine (Squirrel)